Why Consider a Modified Bitumen Roof Coating Application

-A can extend the life of your roof by 10 or more years.
+A modified bitumen roof coating can extend the life of your roof by 10 or more years.
 Asphalt degradation is a growing concern.
 UV-rays oxidize the surface of the asphalt and produces a chalk-like residue.
-As plasticizers leach out of the asphalt, a modified bitumen or "mod bit" roof becomes brittle.
+As plasticizers leach out of the asphalt, a modified bitumen or “mod bit” roof becomes brittle.
 Cracking and alligatoring inevitably follows, allowing water to penetrate the system causing blisters, and cracks.
-Seam failure inevitably follows causing leaks.A black modified bitumen roof absorbs a lot of the sun's heat in the summer.
+Seam failure inevitably follows causing leaks.A black modified bitumen roof absorbs a lot of the sun’s heat in the summer.
 High temperatures and UV-rays accelerate asphalt degradation.
 To make matters worse, the heatbuild up raises plenum temperatures thereby increasing cooling costs in the building.
-This modified bitumen roof has roof leaks in several locations.
-To make matters worse, the heat build up raises air temperature surrounding airconditioning units as well as the return plenum.
-This increases cooling costs in the building.

 The entire modified bitumen roof was thoroughly washed using a 3,000 psi pressure washer.
 A biodegradeable degreaser was used to ensure a clean surface.
 All seams, flashings and penetrations were carefully sealed to render the roof watertight.

 Priming ensures a good adhesion between the roof surface and the elastomeric coating.